wovue/component-template/template/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080 src-demo folder
+# serve with hot reload src-docs at localhost:8080
 npm run dev

-# build for production with minification src-demo and src folders
+# build for production with minification src-docs and src
 npm run build

 # copy docs folder to gh-pages branch and push